Alex Dallman: Political career

 Dallman began his career working constituent services in the office of Wisconsin congressman Glenn Grothman and still works as an outreach representative for the congressman.
 He has been chairman of the Green Lake County Republican Party since 2018.

 In February 2020, incumbent 41st district assemblymember Joan Ballweg announced she would forego reelection to the Assembly and would instead seek election to the Wisconsin State Senate in 2020.
 Just days later, Dallman announced he would run for the Republican nomination to replace Ballweg in the Wisconsin State Assembly.
 Dallman, who faced three opponents in the Republican primary, received the endorsement of former Republican Governor Scott Walker in the days just before the primary.
 He prevailed with nearly 50% of the primary vote.
 He went on to defeat Democrat Nate Zimdars and independent Jean Bartz in the general election with 60% of the vote.

 Personal life and family

-Dallman resides in the city of Green Lake, Wisconsin.
+Dallman resides in the city of Markesan, Wisconsin.
 He is a member of the Green Lake County Farm Bureau and the Manchester Rod & Gun Club.